OpsVerseIO/installers/k8s-helm/image-override/README.md

 ## Pushing images to the private registry

+* Ensure that you have the authentication done for both the Opsverse Registry from where the images will be pulled and the Private Registry where the images will be pushed.
+For authenticating on Private ECR registry use the following command - `aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.<region>.amazonaws.com`

 * Export the CONTAINER_TARGET_REGISTRY and CONTAINER_REGION in the terminal as follows -
 export CONTAINER_TARGET_REGISTRY=<aws_account_id>.dkr.ecr.<region>.amazonaws.com
 export CONTAINER_REGION=<region>